Updated May 2026

 The meeting typically takes 2-3 hours.
 At the end, ask for a copy of the completed DST and the panel's reasoning.
 If you are not given a clear outcome on the day, ask when you will receive the decision in writing.

-If eligible: The ICB will arrange a care package funded entirely by the NHS.
-This may include care home fees, nursing home fees, or a package of care at home.
-The ICB is responsible for commissioning this care, though you have the right to request a personal health budget, which gives you more control over how the funding is spent.
+If eligible: The ICB will commission a care package funded in full by the NHS — at home, in a care home or in a nursing home.
+You can request a personal health budget, which gives the family more control over how the funding is spent.

 If not eligible:Do not accept the decision without scrutiny.
-Request a copy of the completed DST and the panel's full reasoning.
-Compare the domain scores with your evidence.
-If you believe any scores are incorrect, you have the right to challenge the decision through the appeals process described in Step 7.
+Request the completed DST and the panel's full reasoning.
+Compare the domain scores against your evidence pack.
+If you believe any scores are wrong, the appeals process described in Step 7 is your route.

 1